 External formal review begins after the Administrator provides verbal consent to the external reviewers.
 The Administrator identifies a referee for the peer review process in consultation with the Science Committee.
 The total number of outside reviewers is limited to 10 or fewer.
-The Administrator is responsible for observing the external formal review principles below, and evaluating and incorporating changes suggested by external formal reviewers using the same process described above for external informal reviewers.
+The Administrator is responsible for observing the external formal review principles below and evaluating and incorporating changes suggested by external formal reviewers using the same process described above for external informal reviewers.

-External formal review consists of selected, independently published species and ecosystem experts from outside the Science Committee.
+External formal review consists of independently selected, authors of published literature related to biology, ecology, and rangeland specialists from outside the Science Committee.
 External formal reviewers should be recommended and selected based on their expertise and independence, and must be subject matter experts.
 External formal reviewers are expected to adhere to principles of peer review below.